cmark0v/codequoter/README.md

 it is meant to be the brains behind helpful plugins for vim and other editors

-it attempts to autmatically generate link to code lines quoted and identify file for proper highlighting
+it attempts to autmatically generate link to code lines quoted and identify file type for proper highlighting. optionally adds un explicit line numbering. also adds in comments with reference details

 ## env vars